Tag Archives: EMI

 Abandon, Deep Purple’s second album with guitarist Steve Morse, didn’t quite reach the high standard set by its joyous and adventurous predecessor Purpendicular.
 But it did feature a batch of great, underrated tracks and Fingers To The Bone is a standout that ranks among my favourites of the Morse era.
 It’s the sound of a veteran band ageing gracefully: Purple depicting the harsh blow of job losses with thoughtful lyrics, beautiful guitar parts and a folky, proggy muso confidence that reminds me of 80s Tull albums like The Broadsword And The Beast.
 A rich and rewarding deep cut that proved Purple were far from redundant.

-Iron Maiden – Iron Maiden (Review)
+Iron Maiden – Iron Maiden (Album Review)

 Iron Maiden – Iron Maiden (1980)